palaso0/hackernews-typescript/README.md

 # hackernews-typescript
-A tutorial for Typescript and GraphQL
+A tutorial for Typescript and GraphQL, based on: `https://www.howtographql.com/typescript-apollo/1-getting-started/`